-- ► The external run be kept as short as possible and should not exceed three metres. - Additional precaution against freezing must be taken if the external pipe run exceeds 3m. - ► The pipe should be run internally as far as possible before going externally and the pipe diameter should be increased to a minimum diameter of 32mm before it passes through the wall to the exterior.
-The pipe should be insulated using suitable waterproof and weather resistant insulation. - ► The external pipe should take the shortest and least exposed route to the discharge point, and should "fall" as steeply as possible away from the appliance, with no horizontal runs in which condensate might stand. - ► The use of fittings, elbows etc. should be kept to a minimum and any internal burrs on cut pipe work should be removed so that the internal pipe section is as smooth as possible. - ► All external pipe drainage will be improved if the end is cut at 45° as opposed to a straight cut. - ► In situations where there are likely to be extremes of temperature or exposure, the use of a proprietary trace-heating system for external pipe work, incorporating an external frost thermostat, should be considered.
-All other guidance above and the instructions for the trace heating system, should be closely followed. - As well as trace heating, other methods of protecting pipe work that is run externally should be considered to prevent freezing in prolonged periods. - Insulation materials can be used, these should be of class "O" grade with an outer coating that is weather proof, bird/animal proof, and have a UV resistant finish.
+- ► The external run be kept as short as possible and should not exceed three metres. - Additional precaution against freezing must be taken if the external pipe run exceeds 3m. - ► The pipe should be run internally as far as possible before going externally and the pipe diameter should be increased to a minimum internal diameter (ID) of 30mm before it passes through the wall to the exterior.
+The pipe should be insulated externally using suitable waterproof and weather resistant insulation. - The hole through the wall for the condensate pipe should be sealed to the building fabric on the internal and external face using a suitable building material. - ► The external pipe should take the shortest and least exposed route to the discharge point, and should "fall" as steeply as possible away from the appliance, with no horizontal runs in which condensate might stand. - ➤ The use of fittings, elbows etc. should be kept to a minimum and any internal burrs on cut pipe work should be removed so that the internal pipe section is as smooth as possible. - ► All external pipe drainage will be improved if the end is cut at 45° as opposed to a straight cut. - ► In situations where there are likely to be extremes of temperature or exposure, the use of a proprietary trace-heating system for external pipe work, incorporating an external frost thermostat, should be considered.
+All other guidance above and the instructions for the trace heating system, should be closely followed. - ► As well as trace heating, other methods of protecting pipe work that is run externally should be considered to prevent freezing in prolonged periods. - Insulation materials can be used, these should be of class "O" grade with an outer coating that is weather proof and have a UV resistant finish.
 A minimum of 19mm thick insulation is recommended for 32mm external pipes. - The use of a drain cover (such as those to prevent blockage by leaves) may offer further protection from wind chill. - An air break on the external pipe work can reduce the risk of the appliance being inoperable due to the blocking and backing up of condense.